tzanis-anevlavis/cis2m/README.md

 # cis2m
 ## Computing Controlled Invariant Sets in Two Moves

-This code is part of the implementation of the algorithm proposed in:
+This tool computes a Controlled Invariant Set for Discrete-time Linear Systems.
+It is ab implementation the algorithm proposed in:

 Tzanis Anevlavis and Paulo Tabuada,
 "Computing controlled invariant sets in two moves",
 In 2019 IEEE Conference on Decision and Control (CDC).

+In the `paper-examples` folder you can find the files that replicate the two examples of the above paper.

 For any comments contact Tzanis Anevlavis @ janis10@ucla.edu.

-This GitHub repository contains the MATLAB code for computing a Controlled Invariant Set for Discrete-time Linear Systems.
-In the `paper-examples` folder you can find the files that replicate the two examples of the above paper.

 See also: [github repository](http://github.com/janis10/cis2m-hierarchy) for a _Hieararchy_ on computing larger controlled invariant sets for Discrete-time Linear Systems.